Common Defenses to Distracted Driving

 Emergency Situations

-What Should You Do if You Have Been Injured in an Accident by a Texting Driver?
+What Should You Do If You Have Been Injured in an Accident by a Distracted Driver?

 If you’re in an accident caused by a driver you suspect was distracted, your actions immediately after the crash can make a big difference in a compensation claim.